Neath and Brecon Railway: Financial difficulties

 In the summer of 1866 the financial position of the company was becoming serious.
 Application was made to Parliament for increased capital.
-This was approved by an Additional Powers Act in 1867.
+This was approved by the Neath and Brecon Railway (Additional Powers) Act 1867 (30 & 31 Vict. c. cxxii).
 Meanwhile, the contractor for construction submitted a series of requests for additional funds.

 There was considerable impropriety in John Dickson's handling of the affairs of the company, which he had been given exceptional licence to manage without much supervision.
 Heavily discounted shares and debentures were transferred to him, as well as surplus land.
 Moreover, major liabilities of the company were indemnified by him personally.
-In September 1867 Dickson became bankrupt, heavily indebted to the Neath and Brecon Railway, and the Company itself was now in serious trouble.
+In September 1867 Dickson became bankrupt, heavily indebted to the Neath and Brecon Railway, and the company itself was now in serious trouble.

-The difficulties multiplied as directors' personal involvement and commitments were disclosed, but the creditors were interested in retrieving something from the mess, and after considerable negotiation an agreement was reached, ratified as the Neath & Brecon Amalgamation and Arrangement Act of 26 July 1869.
+The difficulties multiplied as directors' personal involvement and commitments were disclosed, but the creditors were interested in retrieving something from the mess, and after considerable negotiation an agreement was reached, ratified as the Neath and Brecon Railway (Amalgamation and Arrangement) Act 1869 (32 & 33 Vict. c. cxlv).
 This authorised the conversion of debts into 6% debentures and extinguished nearly all other claims against the company.
-The 1867 Act granting additional capital was repealed, and the authorised capital was now £1,280,000.
+The 1867 act granting additional capital was repealed, and the authorised capital was now £1,280,000.
 The line was said to have really cost £300,000 in cash.